Application Overview

 Material Issue is used to look at a particular terminal in the system and analyze the raw material requirements for that terminal based on the current production schedule.

 This ensures that sufficient raw materials are present at the terminal prior to starting a production run and is a key feature in operating production without interruption.
+Further information on how this module works can be found here.

 This section allows the user to manage the different type of orders that the V5 system facilitates.
 Transfers, sales orders and purchase orders can be managed and process by selecting the relevant tile.